Real estate calculators and rental market data

 Denver, CO

-High demand and an educated renter base, but tenants here are price-sensitive because everything else already costs a fortune.
-Rent too high and they'll move to Colorado Springs and tell everyone they made a lifestyle choice.
+Educated renter base, high demand, and tenants who are price-sensitive because everything else already costs a fortune.
+Overprice by $100 and they'll move to Colorado Springs and tell everyone they made a lifestyle choice.

 17 zip codes